 Aachen, Heerlen, Maastricht

-Within SAFIRmed, unmanned aerial systems (UAS) from partners in Belgium, the Netherlands and Germany will demonstrate cross-border medical transports in the region of the five MAHHL-cities Maastricht (NL), Aachen (DE), Hasselt (BE), Heerlen (NL) and Liege (BE).
+Within SAFIR-Med, unmanned aerial systems (UAS) from partners in Belgium, the Netherlands and Germany demonstrated a medical transport in the region of the five MAHHL-cities Maastricht (NL), Aachen (DE), Hasselt (BE), Heerlen (NL) and Liege (BE).
 These cities founded the MAHHL-Urban Air Mobility-Initiative under the umbrella of the European UAM Initiative Cities Community in September 2018 with the objective to support the development of innovative aerial transport and logistical solutions across the region.
 The initiative has already begun to strengthen cross border cooperation in the medical sector.

-RWTH Aachen University will support the demonstration with respect to safety aspects and risk assessment and - together with Droniq GmbH - towards airspace integration and UAS traffic management of the beyond visual line of sight operation (BLVOS) across borders.
-As UAM-MAHHL coordinator, the City of Aachen is in charge of social acceptance and privacy protection and – together with the University Hospital Aachen (UKA) – will coordinate the demonstrations with the hospitals of the Zuyderland Medical Center and the Maastricht UMC.
+Droniq together with RWTH Aachen University and City of Aachen supported the demonstration with respect to safety aspects and risk assessment and towards airspace integration and UAS traffic management of the beyond visual line of sight operation (BLVOS).
+As UAM-MAHHL coordinator, the City of Aachen is in charge of social acceptance and privacy protection and – together with the University Hospital Aachen (UKA) – will coordinated the demonstration flight of a FlyXDrive Drone near the dutch border in german airspace.

-In Athens Greece there are two main hospitals that serve a huge number of incidents every day.
-The one is placed on the south western side of Athens and the other one on the north west side of Athens.
-Taking into consideration the huge traffic load that exists in Athens especially at rush hour, despite the fact that the distance is less than 20 km by car, it can take almost 1 hour for a crucial sample to be delivered from hospital to hospital.
-Having a VTOL drone or a multicopter capable of carrying payload would allow to deliver the sample from point A to point B. The flight plan route design should take into consideration archaeological monuments, highly populated areas, manned aviation traffic and low altitude helicopters.
-In this case the U-Space service provider should get permission from FIS (Flight Information Service), and simultaneously from the CTR of Tatoi Airport.
-Because our scenarios are medical flights, an exemption could be obtained from the Air traffic services to allow flying above the prohibited archaeological areas.
+In Athens, Greece, two main hospitals serve a huge number of incidents every day.
+One is placed on the southwestern side of Athens, and the other is on the northwest side of Athens.
+Considering the heavy traffic load in Athens, especially at rush hour, despite the distance being less than 20 km by car, it can take almost 1 hour for a crucial sample to be delivered from hospital to hospital.
+Having a VTOL drone or a multicopter capable of carrying a payload would allow to deliver the sample between hospitals.
+The flight plan route design considers archaeological monuments, highly populated areas, and manned aviation traffic.
+In this case, the U-Space service provider should get permission from FIS (Flight Information Service) and simultaneously from the CTR of Tatoi Airport.
+Because our scenarios are medical flights, an exemption is obtained from the Air traffic services to allow flying above the prohibited archaeological areas.